playtron-os/gamelab/README.md

-# Playtron Labs
+# GameLAB

-Playtron Labs is part of the Playtron ecosystem and lets users configure games to get the best experience possible.
+GameLAB is part of the Playtron ecosystem and lets users configure games to get the best experience possible.
 Custom game configurations can then be shared with and benefit the whole Playtron community.

-## Installing Playtron Labs
+## Installing GameLAB

 Packages for all major systems are available on our Github release page